ghurel-rh/servicemesh-2-rhsso-examples/prerequisites/README.md

 # Retrieve the root
 $ oc get route keycloak -n rhsso
 ```
-Open the route in a browser and login using the user `admin` and the above password.
-Then, select the realm `servicemesh-lab` (top left of the window), click on `Clients` in the left menu, then `istio`, set the `Access Type` to `confidential` and click on the button `Save` at the bottom of the page.
+Open the route in a browser (don't forget `https://`) and login using the user `admin` and the above password.
+Then, select the realm `servicemesh-lab` (top left of the window), click on `Clients` in the left menu, then `istio` and ensure that the `Access Type` value is set to `confidential`.
+If not, set it, and click on the button `Save` at the bottom of the page.
 A new "Credentials" tab has appeared at the top of the page, and you can check in this tab that the client secret is matching the value set in `03_istio-client.yaml` (if not, simply use the new value).

 6. Create the local user `localuser:localuser` inside the realm `servicemesh-lab`.
 Note:
 ```
-$ oc apply -f 04_local-user.yaml
+$ oc apply -f rhsso/04_local-user.yaml
 ```

-You can test to login as `localuser` by opening https://keycloak-rhsso.apps.<CLUSTERNAME\>.<BASEDOMAIN\>/auth/realms/servicemesh-lab/account in a browser.
+You can test to login as `localuser:localuser` by opening https://keycloak-rhsso.apps.<CLUSTERNAME\>.<BASEDOMAIN\>/auth/realms/servicemesh-lab/account in a browser.